 The way we make our minds up about brands is no different.
 Imagine how much you listen to somebody you like and trust – what you’d do for them, or what you’d forgive – compared to somebody you don’t.
 Apply this same principle to your customer relationships and the potential rewards are enormous.

 One often-quoted company that realised this a long time ago is Amazon – everything it does is with the customer in mind.
 The brand is rated number one for customer satisfaction in the UK, according to the Institute of Customer Service.

-As a result, Amazon has grown exponentially in recent years where other more established retailers have shrunk or died altogether, and I’m proud to say Vodafone has helped power that journey.
+As a result, Amazon has grown exponentially in recent years where other more established retailers have shrunk or died altogether, and I’m proud to say Vodafone for Business has helped power that journey.